 The orchestra set off to Perugia at 2pm for a 9pm concert in the Umbrian capital’s Piazza IV Novembre.
 The young musicians were to receive a civic welcome and, following the concert, a presentation of gifts from the Comune di Perugia.

-The truck drivers worked their unseen magic, on the outskirts of the ancient city, they transferred the larger instruments into a smaller van to be shuttled to the venue.
+Once more, the truck drivers worked their unseen magic, on the outskirts of the ancient city, they transferred the larger instruments into a smaller van to be shuttled up the steep and narrow roads to the venue.

 Once again, the orchestra and soloists excelled in their performances.
 Addressing the orchestra afterwards, Mr Young told the players that the concert had been the finest in all his many years with Perth Youth Orchestra.

-Many from the audience came forward to congratulation the members on their excellent performances.
-Four ladies from Perth, Australia, had admitted that they had been a tiny bit disappointed at first but soon they were proud to have discovered our branch on their family tree.
+Many from the audience came forward to congratulate the players on their excellent performances.
+Four ladies from Perth, Australia, admitted that they had been a tiny bit disappointed at first but soon they were proud to have discovered a new branch on their family tree.